The Impact of Connectivity on the Production and Diffusion of Knowledge: Two-Player Economy

-There are two agents $i$ and $j$, and the game consists of two periods, i.e. $t \in \{0,1\}$.
-Every agent faces a binary action choice in each period.
-Specifically, she can choose a safe action ($a=0$ that is exploiting the status quo) with a normalized payoff of 0, or take a risky action ($a=1$ exploring the other alternative).
-In the latter case, the return is a binary random variable, i.e. $y \in \{-\alpha,1\}$ (with $\alpha \in (0,1)$) conditioned on the hidden state of the world $\theta \in \{0,1\}$, with the following conditional structure:
+There are two agents $i$ and $j$, and the game consists of two periods, $t \in \{0,1\}$.
+Each agent faces a binary action choice in each period: a safe action ($a=0$, exploiting the status quo) with normalized payoff $0$, or a risky action ($a=1$, exploring the alternative).
+For the risky action, the return is a binary random variable $y \in \{-\alpha,1\}$ (with $\alpha \in (0,1)$) conditioned on the hidden state $\theta \in \{0,1\}$, with the following structure:

-Therefore, receiving a high payoff of $y=1$ is perfectly conclusive about the underlying state of the world $\theta$.
+Therefore, receiving a high payoff $y=1$ perfectly reveals the underlying state $\theta$, as the probability of a high payoff in the low state is zero.
+The realized payoff also reveals the action choice: observing a payoff of $0$ (respectively, nonzero) implies the agent took the safe (respectively, risky) action.

 Let $\pi = \BP(\theta=1)$ be the initial prior of both players.
 The following timeline elucidates the order of events in this two-period economy:

-At the beginning of the second period, agent $i$ gets to observe the outcome of agent $j$'s experimentation, if $j$ chose to pick the risky arm in the first period.
-This communication step among players is the main point of analysis throughout the paper.
-After that, she updates her prior about $\theta$ given $y_0(i)$ and $y_0(j)$, leading to the posterior $\tilde{\pi}$.
-Let $\pi_{\ell,m}$ denote the posterior when agent $i$ observes $m \in \{0,1,2\}$ signals, out of which $\ell \in \{0,1,2\}$ had high realizations (i.e. $y=1$):
+At the beginning of the second period, agent $i$ observes the outcome of agent $j$'s first period experimentation if $j$ chose the risky arm.
+This communication step is the main focus throughout the paper.
+Agent $i$ then updates her prior about $\theta$ given $y_0(i)$ and $y_0(j)$, yielding posterior $\tilde{\pi}$.
+Let $\pi_{\ell,m}$ denote the posterior when agent $i$ observes $m \in \{0,1,2\}$ payoff signals, of which $\ell \in \{0,1,2\}$ are high realizations ($y=1$), where $\ell \leq m$.
+Then,